 - Don’t bother, I’ve already won.
 Get ready to be defeated!
 Winning is for winners.
 (Charmander, Charmeleon, Charizard, Squirtle, Wartortle, Blastoise, Bulbasaur, Ivysaur, and Venasaur or Lapras, Snorlax, Gyarados, Poliwrath, Dragonite, and Gardevoir.)

-What’s more, the Pokémon on Team Rocket’s lineup will have an eerie purple and black smoke emitting from them and scary eyes.
-Once you defeat the Team Rocket member (and you’ll be able to battle them until you win), you’ll get a chance to catch a Shadow Pokémon.
+Team Rocket Pokémon have an eerie look to them, recognizable by their purple and black smoke and their haunting eyes.
+You’ll be able to battle Team Rocket members as many times as you need to defeat them.
+Victory will allow you to catch a Shadow Pokémon.
 You’ll also have the option to purify the Pokémon.